ScottArbeit/Grace/docs/Frequently asked questions.md

 That's the origin story.
 Just a guy who had an idea he couldn't let go of, using good tools that he knows well, and a few tools that he's learning.

 If you look at my GitHub or LinkedIn profile you'll see that I work for GitHub, which means that I work for Microsoft.
 With that said, Grace is a personal side-project.
 It's probably the case that I wouldn't have thought to start a new version control system without having been at GitHub, but now I've caught the version control bug.
 It's a fascinating area to work in, and one that will see exciting innovation in the coming years.
 Grace's existence does not imply anything at all about GitHub's continued, massive, ongoing support of Git, or about GitHub's future direction in source control.
-So... it's the usual "All opinions and work here are personal, and not endorsed by my employers..." stuff.
+It's the usual "all opinions and work here are personal, and not endorsed by my employers..." stuff.

 ## How can I get involved?